aryad14/aryad14/README.md

 ###

-<p align="left">📚 Currently in Third Year Electronics Engineering Undergrad<br>💟 One of my Favourite Language is Javascript<br>🎯 Focusing on mastering MERN Stack and learning NextJS<br>🧑🏻‍💻 Working on a Blog Application in MERN Stack<br>🔎 Wish to explore more in the field of AI, Cyber Security and DSA<br>🎲 I love to listen music and play Piano in my free time</p>
+<p align="left">📚 Currently in Third Year Electronics & Telecommunication Engineering Undergraduation<br>💟 One of my Favourite Language is Javascript<br>🎯 Focusing on mastering MERN Stack and learning NextJS<br>🧑🏻‍💻 Working on a Blog Application in MERN Stack<br>🔎 Wish to explore more in the field of AI, Cyber Security and DSA<br>🎵 Love listening to music and play Piano in my free time</p>

 ###